Ali-Hakeem/Ali-Hakeem/README.md

 - Programmer in a manufacturing company
 - Freelance Programmer in a racing parts industry
-- A guitaris of a metal band 🎸
+- A guitarist of a metal band 🎸

 ## Currently learning